Ashwin-Rajesh/Verilog_comm/i2c/readme.md

 - ```SDA``` : Data
 - ```SCL``` : Clock
 - Signals are sampled on positive edge of SCL, and change on its negative edge
+- A wired-AND connection is used on the pins.
+An external pullup resistor is used for this.
+All masters and slaves output a high impedance state for output ```1``` and pull the pin to ground for output ```0```.
+The end result is that if any of the outputs pull the pin to ```0```, the whole line becomes ```0```, acting like and ```AND``` gate.
+- Multiple masters and multiple slaves can exist on the bus
+- Slaves can slow down the clock by keeping it low even when master releases it to high.
+Called "clock stretching"
+- Multiple masters need to arbitrate control over the bus

 #### Single master and single slave:
 ![](docs/i2c_ckt.drawio.svg)